 2. Upstart - Best for Borrowers

-Upstart, founded in 2012 by ex-Googlers, provides personal loans to individuals with low credit or those who have a limited credit history.
+Upstart, founded in 2012 by ex-Googlers, connects personal loan lenders to individuals with low credit or those who have a limited credit history.

 The types of loans they offer include debt consolidation, credit card consolidation, home improvement, medical loans, moving or wedding loans.